peterbe/docsql/README.md

 Play with: [https://peterbe.github.io/docsql/](https://peterbe.github.io/docsql/)

-You're supposed to run `docsQL` with your own projects Markdown files, but this demo uses a subset of the content behind [GitHub Docs](https://github.com/github/docs).
+You're supposed to run `docsQL` with your own projects Markdown files.
+This demo uses a subset of the content behind [GitHub Docs](https://github.com/github/docs).

 ## How it works